ayshajaved/ALL-AI-Foundational-Concepts/AI/5_NLP-LLM/1_NLP-LLM.md

 **Large Language Models (LLMs)** are advanced AI systems trained on *massive* amounts of text data.
 LLMs use deep learning techniques built primarily on **transformer architectures** which excel at understanding and generating language.
 Data --> Architecture --> Training --> LLM

+LLMs--> Neural network that is trained to predict the next term in an input sequence.

 - **Examples of architectures** used in LLMs:
     - Transformer (most common in LLMs like GPT, BERT)
     - Encoder-Decoder (used in translation models)